adamilab/eos/README.md

 Compiling
 ====================

-Enter the command ./build_abeeda
+Enter the command ./build_eos

 If the console gives an error about permissions, enter:

-chmod 755 build_abeeda
+chmod 755 build_eos

 then enter the above build command again.

 Usage
 ====================

+Type ./eos to run the simulation.
+Note that by default, EOS attempts to seed the predator population with a Markov Network genome saved in a file called, `startPredator.genome`.

-Type ./abeeda to run the simulation.
-The following parameters can be passed to aBeeDa:
+The following parameters can be passed to EOS:

 * -e [LOD out file name] [prey genome out file name] [predator genome out file name]: evolve
 * -d [prey genome in file name] [predator genome in file name]: display